 The Center for Student Development recognizes the importance of students' transition into college life.
-First-year students meet new people, learn more about themselves in the process.
+First-year and transfer students meet new people, discover new ideas and learn more about themselves in the process.
 Our office helps new students become familiar with available resources at Salve Regina and develop the skills necessary for college success.

 FYT100: First Year Transitions

-FYE Peer Mentor Program
+FYT Peer Mentor Program